 I did have a little tag on her car seat and carriage that said, “Please wash your hands before touching me” to avoid people coming up to decrease her exposure to other’s germs and bacteria.
-Being a pediatrician/mother knowing the possible infections infant can get, I was probably overly concerned and overly protective about my baby contracting an illness, so I tried to limit especially strangers having close contact.
+Being a pediatrician/mother and knowing the possible infections infants can get, I was probably overly concerned and overly protective about my baby contracting an illness, so I tried to limit especially strangers having close contact.

 Read Next | Weaning Your Baby: How to Encourage Solid Food